COSC3020/search-in-graphs-jataylor111/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## My Response
+The worst case complexity should be $\Theta(V + E)$ because in the worst case scenario in order to find the correct node it will have had to visit every single other node and every single edge once.

 ## Bonus

 Implement and analyze breadth-first search.